GuilhermeSouza96/Portfolio/Study/README.md

 - ✂️ **Outlier Detection & Removal**
 Identifying and removing statistical outliers using the Interquartile Range (IQR) method to ensure clean and reliable data for analysis.

+- 📈 **Data Visualization with Real-World Immigration Data**
+Creating compelling visualizations to explore immigration trends from Brazil and South America to Canada using line charts, bar plots, and interactive Plotly graphs.
+Emphasis on storytelling through data using theming, color palettes, and dynamic visual outputs.

 ## 📂 Structure

 Each notebook is self-contained and titled according to the theme or task it explores.